 For remote access issues, if you cannot access Kodi’s web interface from another device, verify that the firewall rules are active and the web server is enabled in Kodi:

-- Finally, verify the firewall rule is active:
+- Verify the firewall rule is active:

 sudo firewall-cmd --list-services | grep kodi

-Remove Kodi from Fedora
+Remove Kodi from Fedora Linux

 When you no longer need Kodi on your Fedora system, remove it using the appropriate command for your installation method.